Skip to main content

 Introduction to the Translation and Interpretation Studies field for Spanish speakers.
 High level of competence in Spanish required.
 Overview of translation theory, methodology, and practice both in class and in real settings.
 Includes a service learning component.
 Conducted in English and Spanish.

-SPAN 419 (CRN 27714) Service Learning
+SPAN 419 Service Learning

 SPAN 419 is a Spanish Service-learning based course and is an extension of the program entitled Ayuda y Aprende.
 It is worth one credit and hours must be arranged with the coordinator no later than the first or second week of classes during the semester.
 Students must have at least one semester of SPAN 301 or 302 and must have participated in Service-learning (Ayuda y Aprende) for at least one semester prior.
-A successful completion of the course includes carrying out the service-learning commitment of 2-hour visits to an assigned partnership for 10 weeks (20 hours per semester).
-In addition to the 20 hours of volunteer time, students must choose an independent study project to be completed during the 10 weeks of service-learning and turn it in to the coordinator at the assigned time.
+Successful completion of the course includes carrying out the service-learning commitment of 2-hour visits to an assigned partnership for 10 weeks (20 hours per semester).
+In addition to the 20 hours of volunteer time, students must choose an independent study project to be completed during the 10 weeks of service-learning and turn it into the coordinator at the assigned time.
 SPAN 419 is an independent-study course worth 1 credit, which does not count toward the Spanish major/minor and is graded P/NP.

 Instructor: Kely Páez Urbano

-SPAN 419 (CRN 21436) Directed Tutoring
+SPAN 419 Directed Tutoring

 It is a guided practicum in tutoring peers in Spanish.
 As an independent-study course (worth 1 or 2 credits), it does not count towards a major or a minor in Spanish.
 The hours (two per credit) must be arranged with the course coordinator no later than the second week of classes.
 The program runs from week 3 through Dead Week.
 Students may not enroll for more than 2 credits or more than twice.
 Prospective candidates must have completed Spanish 301 or 302 and are selected based on an interview in Spanish with the coordinator.